Production

 Dynamic Client Registration

-Our API allows dynamic client registration in order to create a valid client that is able to use our Authorisation Server.
-We only trust Software Statement Assertions (SSAs) issued by the Open Banking Directory provided by Open Banking Limited. eIDAS certificates are supported via onboarding to the Open Banking Directory (as discussed in more detail below).
+Our API supports dynamic client registration.
+We only trust Software Statement Assertions (SSAs) issued by the Open Banking Directory provided by Open Banking Limited. eIDAS certificates are supported via onboarding to the Open Banking Directory.

-The url of the registration endpoint is advertised on our OIDC Discovery Endpoints using the registration_endpoint claim.
+The registration endpoint is advertised in the OIDC discovery document via the registration_endpoint claim.

-The aud claim used in the outer JWT of a Dynamic Client Registration request is the Open Banking Limited issued org_id (as documented in the Open Banking Limited DCR v3.1 standard).
+The aud claim used in the outer JWT of a DCR request is the Open Banking Limited issued org_id (as documented in the OBL DCR v3.2 standard).

 • ID Token Signing Algorithm: PS256